benjaminion/upgrading-ethereum-book/src/book.md

 #### BLS signatures

-See the main wirte-up on [BLS Signatures](/part2/building_blocks/signatures) for a more in-depth exploration of this topic.
+See the main write-up on [BLS Signatures](/part2/building_blocks/signatures) for a more in-depth exploration of this topic.

 > The [IETF BLS signature draft standard v4](https://tools.ietf.org/html/draft-irtf-cfrg-bls-signature-04) with ciphersuite `BLS_SIG_BLS12381G2_XMD:SHA-256_SSWU_RO_POP_` defines the following functions:
 >